realworldocaml/book/book/error-handling/README.md

 exception will be fed to the pattern-match clauses following the `with`.
-If the exception matches a pattern, then we consider the exception caught, and the `try/with` clause evaluates to the expression on the righthand side of the matching pattern.
+If the exception matches a pattern, then we consider the exception caught, and the `try/with` clause evaluates to the expression on the right-hand side of the matching pattern.

 Otherwise, the original exception continues up the stack of function calls, to be handled by the next outer exception handler.
 If the exception is never